-When’s the Best Time to Post on Twitter?
+When’s the best time to post on Twitter?

-There’s some uptick in the number of clicks at the very end and very beginning of the day, but we also see a lot less volume during that time so it’s not a statistical trend.
+There’s some uptick in the number of clicks at the very end and very beginning of the day.
+However, we also see a smaller volume of tweets during that time, so it’s not a statistical trend.

-Which Is the Best Day to Post on Twitter?
+Which is the best day to post on Twitter?

 For most tweets, there’s no difference in the day of the week that you post.

-What’s the Optimal Publishing Frequency on Twitter?
+What’s the optimal publishing frequency on Twitter?